 As you execute your hiring plan, keep in mind that you don’t have to go it alone.
 Working with a staffing agency can help you in your CPA recruitment efforts.
 These experts can offer additional insight into the current employment market and provide details about competitive compensation rates to help you fine-tune your strategies.

-A staffing firm can also arrange for skilled temporary workers to come in and help the core team meet current workloads if they’re feeling overburdened.
+A staffing firm can also arrange for skilled temporary workers in accounting to come in and help the core team meet current workloads if they’re feeling overburdened.
 There’s another benefit to bringing in temporary staff, as well: These professionals often make excellent full-time hires.
 In many ways, the temporary assignment can function like an extended job interview in which you can evaluate the person’s performance and fit with the corporate culture firsthand.
 If things are working out, you can then extend a full-time job offer.

 5. Know what’s going on in the job market